HiLab-git/PyMIC_examples/segmentation/prostate/README.md

 pymic_eval_seg config/evaluation.cfg
 ```

-The obtained average Dice score by default setting should be close to 87.92%.
-You can set `metric = assd` in `config/evaluation.cfg` and run the evaluation command again.
-You will get Average Symmetric Surface Distance (ASSD) evaluation results.
+The obtained average Dice score by default setting should be close to 87.92%, and the Average Symmetric Surface Distance (ASSD) is 1.45 mm.
 You can try your efforts to improve the performance with different networks or training strategies by changing the configuration file `config/unet3d.cfg`.